 Check local restrictions before mounting a wind turbine.
 Many cities require a zoning permit for home wind turbines, and they may impose height restrictions.
-Homeowners' associations may also forbid wind turbines.
+Homeowners' associations might also forbid wind turbines.

 A Breezy Alternative

 Finally, if a wind turbine won't work on your property, you can still indirectly harness wind energy by purchasing wind power credits.
 At least 750 electric utilities charge an optional "green pricing" premium to offset the costs of building new wind farms and other renewable energy systems.
-The U.S. Department of Energy lists green pricing programs.
+The National Renewable Energy Laboratory provides information on green pricing programs.